Procedurally-Generated-Human/Procedurally-Generated-Human/README.md

-I'm Parsa, a second year student studying Computer Engineering at Razi university.
+I'm Parsa, a third year Computer Engineering student.

-The majority of my repositories consist of interesting projects that i work on during my free time as well as some school related code.
+The majority of my repositories consist of interesting projects that i have worked on during my free time as well as some school related code.
-These are currently the subjects in which i have the most experience/interest in:

-- Backend Development
+Currently, I am focusing on machine learning.
+Interests:
 - Machine Learning
+- Reinforcement Learning
 - Genetic Algorithims
 - Procedural Generation
-- Encryption/Steganography
+- Backend Development

 -------------------